ocaml/platform-blog/opam-pin.md

 Even specifying the package name is optional since this is documented in `ocp-reloc/opam`.
 They can start hacking, and if needed use `opam pin edit` to amend the opam file too.
-No need for a repository, no need to share more than a versionned `opam` file within your project.
+No need for a repository, no need to share more than a versioned `opam` file within your project.

 #### Cloning already existing packages

-We have been focusing on an unreleased package, but the same functionality is also of great help to handle existing packages, wether you need to quickly hack into them or are just curious.
+We have been focusing on an unreleased package, but the same functionality is also of great help to handle existing packages, whether you need to quickly hack into them or are just curious.
 Let's consider how to modify the `omd` Markdown library.